 How to Become a Chicken Farmer

 Raising broiler chickens for meat and broiler breeder chickens for hatching (fertilized) eggs is regulated by Manitoba Chicken Producers (MCP) as part of Canada’s supply-managed farming system.
 A quota from Manitoba Chicken Producers is required.
-The minimum broiler quota is 30,000 kg per flock (usually 7 flocks each year); the minimum broiler breeder hatching egg quota is 7,000 hens per flock (1 flock per year) and the minimum Annual Speciality Quota is 10,000 kg per year.
+The minimum broiler quota is 30,000 kg per flock (usually 7 flocks each year), the minimum broiler breeder quota is 7,000 hens and the minimum Annual Speciality Quota is 10,000 kg per year.

 These quotas are owned by Manitoba Chicken Producers (MCP).